 Regional Park District.
 Optional dinner after the hike.

 Wednesday 4:00 pm Lafayette Reservoir

 Enjoy the lovely weather while walking around the beautiful reservoir.
 We have both faster and slower walkers, or you can walk at your own pace.
 Meet at the west end of the parking area near the picnic tables and permanent bathrooms (to your right at the top of the entrance road).
 Five quarters are suggested (1 hour, 15 minutes).
 Optional no host dinner follows.
 Directions: Exit Hwy.
 24 at Acalanes/Mt.
 Diablo Blvd. in Lafayette.
 Follow Mt.
 Diablo Blvd. east approx. ¾ mile.
 Turn right into the park and follow road up to the parking area.
 Info: Lee Cowden 925-934-6357.

-Meet for an hour walk, on paved trail, wheelchair accessible, at Pt.
-Isabel.
-Bring binoculars for possible shorebird sightings.
-Optional dinner at Pacific East Mall.
-Directions: Turn off Hwy 80 at Central/El Cerrito exit.
-Go west over next highway overpass.
-At stop sign, Rydin Rd. turn right to end of street.
-Meet at small parking lot.
-Leader: Vera Lis, 510-234-8949.
+The Pt.
+Isabel walk takes about an hour, and is flat and easy on paved paths.
+It is wheelchair accessible and perfect for seniors.
+Younger people have also enjoyed the leisurely hike and the company of like-minded people.
+Bring binoculars for possible shorebird sightings, and also enjoy views of the Golden Gate, Mt.
+Tamalpais, Alcatraz, and other bay islands.
+After the walk there is an optional Chinese dinner at Pacific East Mall.
+Directions: Turn off Hwy 80 at Central / El Cerrito exit.
+Go west, over next overpass.
+At stop sign, Rydin Rd. turn right to end.
+Meet at the small parking lot.
+Leader: Vera 510-234-8949.
 Rain cancels.

 March 15, Sun.
 2:30 pm Point Pinole Regional Park